 \section{Abstract}

 We establish estimates for the number of ways to represent any reduced residue class as a product of a prime and an integer free of small prime factors.
-The best results we obtain is conditional on the generalised Riemann hypothesis (GRH).
-As a corollary, we make progress on a conjecture of Erd\"os, Odlyzko and S\'ark\"ozy.
+Our best results is conditional on the Generalised Riemann hypothesis (GRH).
+As a corollary, we make progress on a conjecture of Erd\"os, Odlyzko, and S\'ark\"ozy.